XanaduAI/strawberryfields/doc/introduction/remote.rst

 ------------------------------

-When submitting quantum programs to be executed remotely, they are communicated to the cloud platform using Blackbird --- a quantum photonic assembly language.
+When submitting quantum programs to be executed remotely, they are communicated to the cloud platform using Blackbird---a quantum photonic assembly language.
 Strawberry Fields also supports exporting programs directly as Blackbird scripts (an ``xbb`` file); Blackbird scripts can then be submitted to be executed via the Strawberry Fields :doc:`command line interface </code/sf_cli>`.